-Figure 2.
-Human damage level of China and other countries (DE: Germany, IT: Italy, FR: France, UK: United Kingdom, US: United States of America, CN: China)

 In terms of fatality rate in accidents, Chinese road traffic has long been in bad condition.
 As shown in figure 3, the death rate in China is significantly higher than other countries.
 Besides, on contrary to the slightly declining trend in other countries, death rate in China has been on the rise in recent years.